-They need to trust you again; to know that no matter what happens, you’ll be there for them unconditionally whether they push it or not.
+Your children need to trust you again; to know that no matter what happens, you’ll be there for them unconditionally whether they push it or not.
 (I never said this was going to be easy!)

-Those kids of yours want and need your attention.
+1) Single dad, those kids of yours want and need your attention.

 Your kids know that trust is earned, it’s not rewarded.
 They’ll dole out trust carefully.
 You can’t expect them to trust someone they don’t know (especially if you’ve raised them well!) and this is where your feelings could get hurt.